Ivonne Baki

-Ivonne Juez Abuchacra de Baki (born 23 February 1951) is an Ecuadorian politician and diplomat.
+Ivonne Leila Juez Abuchacra de Baki (born 23 February 1951) is an Ecuadorian politician and diplomat.
 She is most known for her time as the Ecuadorian Minister of Industries and Productivity and as the President of the Andean Parliament.
-She is Ecuador's former Ambassador to Qatar and current Ambassador to the United States.
+She is Ecuador's former Ambassador to France, Qatar and the United States.
+She was the first Ecuadorian female ambassador to America.
+She was the Ecuadorian Ambassador to France for most of 2024.

-Biography
+Early life and education

 Ivonne Baki was born on 23 February 1951 in Guayaquil to Fred Juez and Anan Abuchacra, both Lebanese immigrants to Ecuador.
 At 17, Ivonne married Lebanese millionaire Sami A-Baki, took his surname, and moved to his residence in Lebanon.
 The couple would be present in the country for much of the Lebanese Civil War.
 In 1982, Ivonne Baki moved to Paris and studied the arts at the Sorbonne.
 Later, she would study Public administration at Harvard University.

-Beginnings in diplomacy
+Career

 Baki began her political career as Ecuador's consul to Beirut in 1981.
 From 1992 to 1998, she was an honorary consul in Boston, Massachusetts in the United States of America.

 In 1995, Baki and Roger Fisher received a request from the President Sixto Durán Ballén to participate in the peace deliberations of the Cenepa War between Ecuador and Peru.
 Both accepted and agreed to cooperate, moving to Ecuador and were involved in the process that led to the Brasilia Presidential Act in 1998.
 In the same year, Jamil Mahuad, the new president of Ecuador, appointed Baki the Ecuadorian Ambassador to the United States of America, the first woman appointed to this office.
 In this position, Baki played a key role in achieving favorable trade agreements with the United States.

-In 2000, Baki founded the Galapagos Conservancy, after an oil spill took place in the Galapagos Islands, with the aid of American tycoon Donald Trump, whom she had met and befriended during a diplomatic trip to the United States.
+In 2000, Baki founded the Galapagos Conservancy Foundation, after an oil spill took place in the Galapagos Islands, with the aid of American tycoon Donald Trump, whom she had met and befriended during a diplomatic trip to the United States.
 During the 2002 Ecuadorian general election, Baki made a failed attempt for the Presidency of Ecuador as head of META.